phil-bergmann/2016_DLRW_Bergmann/NeuralNetwork/README.txt

 With moving:        1.63                1.78        1023
 It seems that moving the mean did only decrease the validation error, but increased the test error.
 So overall I see no big positive effect and will just leave the data as it is.

+Now let's look at the different activation functions and test if we can increase the learning speed with good weight initialization.
+To limit the time needed for training I will only train until epoch 300, as we should already see there if there has been a positive effect.
+The standard initialization method for all above examples were random samples drawn from a gaussian distribution with zero mean and 0.01 standard deviation.
+First let's look at tanh hidden layer.
+The tutorial cites that a good interval would be between +-sqrt(6/(fan_in+fan_out) drawn from an uniform distribution (+-0.14).
+Because Climin doesn't offer a uniform initialization I will use a normal one.